November 6, 2025

 Acetone is a chemical solvent used for two different functions in 3D printing (only in FFF 3D Printing).
 Firstly, acetone vapour is used to dissolve the surface of the print.
 This is also called as ‘Acetone Bath’.
 A small exposure to vapour can help smoothening the print layers on the part.

 Secondly, since ABS is prone to warping, it is recommended that the print bed be heated.
 In addition to this, a few small pieces of ABS material are mixed with acetone to form a sludge.
 This sludge is popularly called as ‘ABS Juice’.
-This sludge is sticky and prevents the ABS from warping while printing.
+This sludge is sticky and is spread on the print bed and thus holds the print thereby preventing the ABS part from warping while printing.

 Acrylonitrile Butadiene Styrene or ABS is one of the most commonly used thermoplastic material for 3D printing in an FFF (Fused Filament Fabrication) type of printer.
 It provides good strength and improved ductility than PLA and so it is preferred over PLA for rapid prototyping of end-use applications.
 However, ABS is prone to warping.